Oneida County assistance programs.

 Catholic Charities of Oneida County (phone (315) 724-2158) may be able to provide limited financial assistance, access to a food pantry and clothing closet.
 A real focus is on ensuring seniors and children receive the nutrition they need.

 Rome and Utica Salvation Army 315-336-4260 - This agency offers the following assistance for bills and expenses.
 Examples of services provided are as follows.
 Emergency Assistance includes resources such as shelter, emergency financial aid for paying utility and heating bills, rent and housing expenses.
-Seasonal programs in Oneida County include food and nutrition programs, summer meals for children, free Christmas assistance, and worship services.
-Click more information.
+Seasonal programs in Oneida County include food and nutrition programs, summer meals for children, free Christmas assistance, back to school items, and worship services.
+Click more information on Salvation Army assistance programs in Utica.

 Johnson Park Center focuses on the city of Utica.
 Most of the aid is focused on food, housing, and self-sufficiency, but other support may be provided too.
 When it comes to housing, there may be loans for paying rent or funds for a security deposit as part of rehousing.
 They also run a Family Shelter and Bridge House transitional housing program for the homeless or single parents.